 Understanding Hypermobile Ehlers-Danlos Syndrome & Hypermobility Spectrum Disord

-Recommended by the Royal College of General Practitioners (RCGP) at: https://www.rcgp.org.uk/clinical-and-research/resources/toolkits/ehlers-danlos-syndromes-toolkit.aspx .
-The RCGP recommend this resource for patients and their carers; training/education, and as a QI (quality improvement) tool for health care professionals.
+As part of the GP Toolkit, The Royal College of General Practitioners (RCGP) have recommended this resource for patients and their carers, and as a quality improvement/training/education tool for health care professionals.
+This toolkit is now hosted by Ehlers-Danlos Support UK.

 Author(s): Claire Smith